 VoiceOver users will first need to start editing text with a single finger double tap and then can start and stop dictation with a two finger double tap.
-This is much simpler than locating and using the microphone key.
+This is much simpler than locating and using the microphone button.
 When you start dictation, wait to hear a ping or feel a haptic buzz before you start speaking.
 If you don't hear or feel anything, wait for a second and then speak your dictation anyway.

 Dictation sessions can be as long as you like but will end if you pause for 30 seconds.
 Some dictation buttons in apps may behave differently; you will need to experiment.